SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 ### Comments
 - The number 2049 has four digits so we will print four rows.
-- The first line corresponds to the digit 9.
+- The first line corresponds to the digit 9

 We add 33 to 9 and get 42.

-- This is the decimal ASCII code of the symbol it should be print on the first row.
+- This is the decimal ASCII code of the symbol it should be print on the first row
-- From the ASCII table we know that the corresponding symbol of 42 is '\*'.
+- From the ASCII table we know that the corresponding symbol of 42 is '\*'
-- Because to the first line corresponds the digit 9 we print '\*' 9 times.
+- Because the first line corresponds to the digit 9 we print '\*' 9 times
 - For the second line the digit is 4.
 4\+33=37.
-Using ASCII table we find that the symbol to print is '%'.
+Using the ASCII table we find that the symbol to print is '%'
-- We print '%' 4 times.
+- We print '%' 4 times
-- The third line matches a digit 0.
-On this line we print ZERO once.
+- The third line matches a digit 0

+On this line, we print ZERO once.

 - The last digit of the number is 2.
-2\+33=35.
+2\+33=35
-- From the ASCII table we find the symbol to print - '\#' and we print it twice.
+- From the ASCII table we find the symbol to print - '\#' and we print it twice

 ### Hints
 - Read the number as a String, save its length in a variable using the **length() method**.

 Find more **information** about it on the Internet
-- To take the last digit of the number, divide it by 10 (**num % 10**) and save it in a variable.
+- To take the last digit of the number, divide it by 10 (**num % 10**) and save it in a variable

 Then **remove the last digit of the number**, dividing it by 10 (**num / 10**) so that the next digit to take is again the last one.

 [/task-description]
 [tests]
 [test open]